 Check out the DIY shower spray we posted here and some other DIY ideas, below.

-Even though it is sometimes hard to know who or what to trust when it comes to products, a product our own family would feel safest with would be as close to its “natural state” as possible, like a plant or one derived from a healthy plant.
+Even though it is sometimes hard to know who or what to trust when it comes to products, a product my own family would feel safest with would be as close to its “natural state” as possible, like a plant or one derived from a healthy plant.